“Do come in, oh truthful soul, so that we may become close and become trusted friends.

 So, post the enlightenment and a successful darshan, we reached the Ghalib Academy and thereafter the Urs Mahal.

 There we found some kids playing cricket.
 And amongst them was this munchkin- a pretty girl, less than five years of age.
 We were clicking a group picture when she just photobombed cutely, and sat close to me.
-We all were enamoured by her and babytalked to her, indulgently.
+We all were enamoured by her and babytalked with her, indulgently.

 As we were moving out from that compound, reluctant to wave goodbye to that cherub, her father called out to her from his house above.
 And her name turned out to be Iram!
 I was stunned!
 Being a Hindu, I just love this name of all the Urdu/Persian/Arabic names I have come across.
 It means “a garden in Paradise.”
 I felt as if it was a sign, telling me I was blessed on my maiden visit to the dargah.
 The girl was my lucky charm, I sensed.
 I wanted to share our pictures with her, but I don’t want her daddy to find and strangle me for posting his daughter’s photographs on a public forum.
 Hehe!
 Moving ahead after experiencing this epiphany, I joined my friends for the famous Nizamuddin ki phirni.
 (The non vegetarian fare holding no attraction for a vegetarian like me!)

 Having an enormous sweet tooth, I relished every bit of it.
 It was only after a friend squeeled after looking at her watch, did we realize we had to rush back for the important, impending lecture.
 And with heavy steps, we paid our respects to the Auliya, with promises to come back soon, with a belief that our prayers will be answered and the mannat ka dhaaga shall be untied.
 (Inshallah!)